 What’s inside

-Why small dog owners choose the Christmas Pack
+Why small dog owners choose it

 Too big, too hard, too much guesswork?